2026 FIFA World Cup qualification (OFC): Inter-confederation play-offs

-As the runner-up, New Caledonia will join Bolivia (from CONMEBOL), DR Congo (from CAF), Iraq (from AFC), Jamaica and Suriname (both from CONCACAF) in the inter-confederation play-offs.
+The runner-up from the third round, New Caledonia, joined Bolivia (from CONMEBOL), DR Congo (from CAF), Iraq (from AFC), Jamaica and Suriname (both from CONCACAF) in the inter-confederation play-offs.

-The teams will be ranked according to the FIFA Men's World Ranking, with the four lowest-ranked teams playing in two single-elimination matches.
-The winners will meet the two highest-ranked teams in another set of single-elimination matches, with the winners of these matches qualifying for the 2026 FIFA World Cup.
+The teams were ranked according to the November 2025 FIFA Men's World Ranking, with the four lowest-ranked teams playing in two single-elimination matches.
+The winners met the two highest-ranked teams in another set of single-elimination matches, with the winners of these matches qualifying for the 2026 FIFA World Cup.

 Qualified teams

 The following teams from OFC qualified for the final tournament.